alexchsieh/Highlander-Battleship/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold one check-in meeting with your lab TA in addition to the final demo.

 ## Project Description
-> In a slight twist from chess game idea, we will be building a single player Battleship game.
+> We will be building a single player Battleship game, based on the boardgame.
 The player will play against the computer in a game of guessing where each battleship is. <br/>
-> We plan to use C++ in this project, and for it to be text based.
-The player will guess using a coordinate system. i.e. "A6" <br/>
+> We plan to use C++ for this project, and for it to be text based.
+We will also make use of Vim, Valgrind, Github, and GoogleTest. <br/>
+> <br/>
-> However we will also be printing out a small grid to show the players guesses.
-The Os will be the ship parts that the player has hit and the Xs will be the missed shots, we will try to represent each O and X with correct images of battleships being hit or missed shots in the ocean.<br/>
+> The game will start out with a small grid printing to the console to show the player where they could place their ships.
+The player will input where they wish to place their ships, then will begin guessing against the computer.
+The Os will be the ship parts that the player has hit and the Xs will be the missed shots.
+Before every turn, the map will be printed out again to display the guesses of the player and the computer.
+Inputs will be taken as coordinates on the grid, for example guessing "A6."
+The X axis of the grid will be letters and the Y axis of the grid will be numbers.<br/> <br/>
-> The input will be a player first being able to put their ships wherever they want to on the board with respect to the rules.
-The input will also be a player’s input of a coordinate on the gameboard in which they want to attack.<br/>
-> We are interested in this concept because we want to see how well a computer can do in a game that is guessing, or based on luck.
-We plan to have the computer guess randomly until it "hits" a players ship, then randomly guess around the area until it destroys the ship. <br/>
+> We are interested in this concept because we want to see how well a computer can do in a game that is based on luck. <br/>
+> This game will offer 3 modes: easy, hard, and speed.
+> * Easy mode will have the player playing against a computer algorithm that guesses blindly and does not react to a correct guess.
+> * Hard mode will be using a computer algorithm that guesses randomly until it hits a correct guess, in which then it would guess around the same area to fully eliminate a ship.
+> * Speed mode is inspired by the concept of speed chess.
+The player will input 5 guesses at once per turn instead of just one, and the computer will do the same. <br/>
+>
-> An added feature we plan to implement is being able to save and load games you have not completeed. <br/>
+> Other added features we plan to implement is being able to save and load games you have not completed.
+We also plan on exploring the idea of adding "power ups" to the game, similar to Chance cards in Monopoly.
+The player would be able to roll a chance card every few turns and if they roll a power up, they could save it to use it on later turns.
+The power ups would be things like bringing back a sunk ship, or being able to change the position of a certain ship. <br/>

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: